-Mido, yet another child of Swatch Group’s quiverfull family, has finally updated its Commander line of sporty timekeepers.
+Mido has finally updated its Commander line of sporty timekeepers.
 The refreshed Mido Commander Datoday Automatic (ref.
-M014.430.11.061.00) features the same ETA 2836-2 self-winding blank movement that also powered their Multifort Bicolor 42 mm model presented back in 2011, but features a lot more interesting looks with lots of straight lines and an elegant, lugless design of its compact body (although it may make it difficult to find an after-market replacement strap or bracelet if need be).
+M014.430.11.061.00) features the same ETA 2836-2 self-winding blank movement that also powered their Multifort Bicolor 42 mm model presented back in 2011 but features a lot more interesting looks with lots of straight lines and an elegant, lugless design of its compact body (although it may make it difficult to find an after-market replacement strap or bracelet if need be).

 Despite its hands and facetted hour markers putting the new watch dangerously close to the similarly styled Chronoswiss Pacific model that was first unveiled in 2011, the Mido Commander Datoday makes a strong impression.